 5) Giving a bad job talk.
 This is separate from phoning it in, but often occurs concurrently.
 You need to practice your presentation and make sure it is amazing.
 Most positions involve teaching, after all.
 If you can’t teach, you can’t do the job.

 6) Being a boor.
 This covers a wide range of sins, including ordering numerous alcoholic drinks, not engaging people, being rude or dismissive, not smiling, not meeting people’s eyes, saying inappropriate things, and other unprofessional behavior.
 I’m not sure what to say to get you to not do this.
 Practice being a better person, I suppose?

 7) Not having a clue.
 If you didn’t do your interview/site visit prep, or if you want a tenure-track position but are interviewing for a clinical-track position, or if you don’t know what the institution is about, you will turn people off.
 Do your prep work and make sure you actually want the job.

 8) Being weird.
 Look, I am all for being outside of normal, but not during an interview.
-Dress conservatively, practice your conversation and interview skills, and don’t go off the rails in conversation topics.
-I once had an applicant who OVER-prepared and wanted to show it off (aiming for a +1) and, as a consequence, we didn’t get to talk about things that were actually important for the job.
+Dress conservatively, polish your conversation and interview skills, and don’t go off the rails in conversation topics.
+I once interviewed a faculty applicant who OVER-prepared and wanted to show it off (aiming for a +1) and, as a consequence, we didn’t get to talk about things that were actually important for the job.